seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ### Instructions Modal

 The Instructions Modal can be accessed via the Instructions button on the homepage of the website, when clicked it will display the instructions for the quiz and advise the user that local storage will be used to store Highscores.
-The user can close the modal by clicking on the "X" icon displayed at the top of modal or can click anywhere out side it the modal space.
+The user can close the modal by clicking on the "X" icon displayed at the top of the modal or can click anywhere outside it the modal space.
 ![Desktop Instructions Modal](/docs/readme/features/desktop-instructions.PNG)

 ### Sign Up/Feedback